 I was horrified and shocked to my core.
 I felt sick for a while too (one of those ‘there by the grace of God’ moments, combined with a desperate feeling of worry for this family that I care deeply about).

 I am not surprised though.
-I am not surprised because I have heard variants on this story a number of times.
+I am not surprised because I have heard variants of this story a number of times.
 One of these was with another close friend.
-Last year this friend reviewed the information that came from her LA, and in this case the evidence was in an email between two staff outlining their plan for my friend’s child.
+Last year this friend reviewed the information that came from her LA, and in this case, the evidence was in an email between two staff outlining their plan for my friend’s child.
 They recorded their decision to attempt to force this vulnerable child to attend an EBD school a long taxi drive away.
 It would have been clear to everyone that he would be terrified there, his already very fragile mental health would deteriorate and also that it would not in anyway meet his academic or therapy needs.
 If mother didnt comply, they said they would start accusations…

 *A note to parents, when you come across teachers that want to get it right – look after the relationship, care for the teacher and be kind.
 These staff are the best hope for a better future; are the future leaders, and honestly, being in their position of wanting to help and being abused for this is a living hell too.*